atila-freitas/atila-freitas/README.md

 ### Studies :closed_book:

-I’m currently learning Artificial Intelligence and Deep Learning, and reading "No Rules Rules: Netflix and the Culture of Reinvention".
-Also, I’m currently improving my second language (English).
+I am currently learning Artificial Intelligence and Deep Learning, reading "Rules Without Rules: Netflix and the Culture of Reinvention" and "The Book of Why: The New Science of Cause and Effect".
+Passionate about causal learning.
+In addition, I am currently improving my second language (English).

 <!--
 **atila-freitas/atila-freitas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.